-In this article, we have gone through the importance of PostgreSQL VACUUM Command for periodic database maintenance.
+In this article, we have gone through the importance of PostgreSQL VACUUM Command and PostgreSQL VACUUM database example for periodic database maintenance.

 Database administrators can leverage this article to understand the command better and use it to delete dead tuples to free up the space inside the table, the database server, or to shift the space to the OS’s storage itself.

 To learn about other PostgreSQL Commands, you can refer to some of the blogs below, handpicked by our editorial team.

 - PostgreSQL Materialized Views: Syntax & Query Examples| A 101 Guide

 - PostgreSQL DISTINCT Clause: Syntax & Query Examples | A 101 Guide